Pere IV, 345 08020 Barcelona

 The proposal is organised in three threads: Fire, Earth and Alliances.
 These are separate, but also interdependent, and they are woven from and within the Escocesa community, together with a possible community of migrant artists from the south and with our esco-community-city-art environment alliances.

-Immigration grief is a process linked to mental health with specific differentials.
-We believe that starting from mental health care and migratory grief makes it possible to raise awareness of the structural and systematic differences that make some bodies experience it differently to others.
+• Soon we will open a space on migratory mourning.
+Migratory mourning is a process linked to mental health with specific differentials.
+We believe that by looking at mental health care and migratory mourning, it is possible to become aware of the structural and systematic differences that make some bodies experience it in one way and others in another.

 This beginning of Braid is a moment of coming together between threads and mixing of realities; a moment to look at the community that inhabits the factory, while paying attention and doing to migrant artists who don’t.
 The three research lines will converge at specific times, in the form of open events, both inside and outside of La Escocesa.